christiecngo/math261a_project2/README.md

 ## Data

-**Example statement:** Data used in this project is obtained from [HARVARD Dataverse](https://dataverse.harvard.edu) who provide the data under the [Creative Commons Public Domain Dedication and License](https://creativecommons.org/publicdomain/zero/1.0/).
+Data used in this project is obtained from [HARVARD Dataverse](https://dataverse.harvard.edu) who provide the data under the [Creative Commons Public Domain Dedication and License](https://creativecommons.org/publicdomain/zero/1.0/).

 ## Organization